edysojog/ludigames-qa-report/README.md

 #### TC-API-01
 **Test:** Valid category IDs return HTTP 200 with non-empty JSON

-**Why?** Core homepage API — if it breaks, no games are shown to anyone.
+**Why?** Core homepage API, if it breaks, no games are shown to anyone.

 #### TC-API-02
 **Test:** Each game object contains all required fields